The Bridge (2011 TV series): Season 1

-When a body, apparently cut in half at the waist, is discovered in the middle of the Øresund Bridge, which connects Copenhagen with Malmö, placed precisely on the border between the two countries, the investigation falls under the jurisdiction of both the Danish and Swedish police agencies.
+When a body, apparently cut in half at the waist, is discovered in the middle of the Øresund Bridge, which connects Copenhagen with Malmö, placed precisely on the border between Denmark and Sweden, the investigation falls under the jurisdiction of both the Danish and Swedish police agencies.
 It is not one corpse but two halves of two separate women: the upper half being that of a female Swedish politician, the lower half being that of a Danish prostitute.
-Saga Norén from Sweden and Martin Rohde from Denmark lead the murder investigations.
+The socially awkward Saga Norén from the Malmö police homicide department and Martin Rohde from the Copenhagen police homicide department lead the murder investigations.

 Martin has had a vasectomy.
 August, the nineteen-year-old son from his first marriage is now living with Martin and Mette, his current wife, with whom Martin has three children.
 Mette discovers that she is expecting another set of twins.
 Saga lives alone and rather than have serious relationships, she prefers to pick up men in bars for casual sex.
 Her poor social skills, her difficulty in empathizing and her inability to channel her emotions make her appear cold, insensitive and blunt but she is completely honest and forthright in all aspects.
 In the course of the investigation, Martin and Saga develop a close working relationship.

 The investigation quickly escalates as a journalist, Daniel Ferbé, whose SUV was used in the crime, found rigged with a bomb timer getting attention, begins receiving phone calls.